Gold mining

-Gold mining is the extraction of gold resources by mining.
-Historically, mining gold from alluvial deposits used manual separation processes, such as gold panning.
-However, with the expansion of gold mining to ores that are not on the surface, has led to more complex extraction processes such as pit mining and gold cyanidation.
-In the 20th and 21st centuries, most volume of mining was done by large corporations, however the value of gold has led to millions of small, artisanal miners in many parts of the Global South.
+Gold mining is the extraction of gold by mining.

+Historically, gold mining from alluvial deposits used manual separation processes, such as gold panning.
+The expansion of gold mining to ores that are below the surface has led to more complex extraction processes such as pit mining and gold cyanidation.
+In the 20th and 21st centuries, large corporations produce the vast majority of the gold mined.
+However, as a result of the increasing value of gold, there are also millions of small, artisanal miners in many parts of the Global South.

-Like all mining, human rights and environmental issues are common issues in the gold mining industry.
-In smaller mines with less regulation, health and safety risks are much higher.
+As with all mining, human rights and environmental issues are important issues in the gold mining industry, and can result in environmental conflict.
+In mines with less regulation, health and safety risks are much higher.

 History

-The exact date that humans first began to mine gold is unknown, but some of the oldest known gold artifacts were found in the Varna Necropolis in Bulgaria.
-The graves of the necropolis were built between 4700 and 4200 BC, indicating that gold mining could be at least 7000 years old.
+The exact date when humans first began to mine gold is unknown, but some of the oldest known gold artifacts have been found in the Varna Necropolis in Bulgaria.
+The graves of the necropolis were built between 4700 and 4200 BC, indicating that gold mining could be over 6,700 years old.
+During a series of excavations carried out between 1878 and 1992, several graves were found with more than 6 kg of gold.
 A group of German and Georgian archaeologists claims the Sakdrisi site in southern Georgia, dating to the 3rd or 4th millennium BC, may be the world's oldest known gold mine.

+Ancient times

+Prehistoric period

+Gold has been prized by most human cultures since prehistoric times.
+Archaeological evidence suggests that humans were mining gold as far back as 4000 BCE, with some of the earliest known gold artifacts dating back to ancient Mesopotamia.
+Particularly in the region of present-day Iraq, gold was mined extensively.
+Around 2500 BCE, the ancient Sumerians developed sophisticated techniques for extracting gold from alluvial deposits and underground mines.
+These techniques included the use of sluice boxes.